demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

-This file contains information about our new validate flow, for more information about the old validate flow, please refer to [old_validate_readme](demisto_sdk/commands/validate/old_validate_readme.md)
+This file contains information about our new validate flow.
+For more information about the old validate flow, refer to [old_validate_readme](demisto_sdk/commands/validate/old_validate_readme.md).

 ## Validate

-Makes sure your content repository files are in order and have valid file scheme.
+Makes sure your content repository files are in order and have a valid file scheme.
-This file

 **Use Cases**
 This command is used to make sure that the content repo files are valid and are able to be processed by the platform.